6-lasers/py-sb-botw/README.md

 # py-sb-botw
-Python tools for managing build of the week
+Python tools for managing build of the week.

+Note that scraping data directly from Reddit requires OAuth2 to be setup (https://praw.readthedocs.io/en/latest/getting_started/authentication.html#oauth).
+For obvious reasons, client ID and secret are not stored in the Github repo...

+The scripts here also rely on Python Reddit API Wrapper (PRAW). https://praw.readthedocs.io/en/latest/getting_started/installation.html

 ## Workflow for maintaining Hall of Fame: